cuiyongbo/hello-world/my_wiki/english_notes.rst

 | beverage
 | Defintion: a drink, especially one other than water.
 |
+| moonshine
+| Definition: Whiskey illegally distilled from corn mash. [私酒]
+| Definition: foolish talk or ideas. [醉话，胡话]
+| Usage: Whatever I said, it was moonshine.
+|
 | raillery
 | Definition: light teasing repartee.
 | Definition: friendly joke about a person.
+|
+| repartee
+| Definition: conversation or speech characterized by quick, witty comments or replies.
 |
 | hook
 | Definition: a hook is a bent piece of metal or plastic, used to catch or hold things, or to hang things up.